Consensys/defi-score/README.md

   While all of the current platforms use very conservative collateral factors, the highly volatile nature of crypto assets means that these high collateral factors may still be insufficient.
 Collateral Risk is assessed by looking at two pieces of data, both derivable from on-chain data.
 The first data point is the utilization rate.
 The second data point is an analysis of the collateral portfolio using the CVaR (Conditional Value at Risk) model, also known as the Expected Shortfall model.

 * #### Liquidity (10%)
   The currently scoped platforms all attempt to incentive liquidity by using dynamic interest rate models which produce varying rates depending on the level of liquidity in each asset pool.
 However, incentivized liquidity does not mean guaranteed liquidity.
-THe absolute level of liquidity is used.
+The absolute level of liquidity is used.

 ### III.
 Other Considerations